fl0at/dotfiles/README.md

 Nothing special about this repository: it intends to live in ~, with no symlink or install-script trickery.

 Where possible, I attempt to be as compatible and low-impact as possible.
-Not only do I aim for POSIX/bourne compatibility and respect of existing environment variables, but also for cross-platform compatibility.
-This should be just as happy on OpenBSD, Cygwin, or Mac OS X as anywhere else
+Not only do I aim for POSIX/bourne compatibility and respect of existing environment variables, but I also aim for cross-platform compatibility.
+This should be just as happy on OpenBSD, Cygwin, or Mac OS X as anywhere else.
 Feel free to open pull requests for added functionality: even if I live in headless Linux, I want rich support for other platforms and workflows.
-This includes other editors, shells, multiplexers, and the like.
+This includes other editors, shells, multiplexers, terminals, and the like.

-Caveats are noted, and all reasonable attempts are made to test an environment's functionality before enabling it.
+Caveats are noted, and all reasonable attempts are made to test environment-specific functionality before including it.

 Installation
 ============

-To use this as a drop-in set of dotfiles, you'll likely need to tweak to taste:
+To use this as a drop-in set of dotfiles, you'll likely need to tweak these to taste:
  * .bashrc's PS1, PATH, EMAIL, LC_ALL, and LANG variables, and aliases
  * .gitconfig's email and name
  * .hgrc's email and name